gtk-rs/gir/README.md

 ## How to use

 A work in progress book to help with learning how to use `gir` along with a tutorial are available at <https://gtk-rs.org/gir/book>.

+If you intend to contribute to `gir` or make use of `libgir`, the docs are available at <https://gtk-rs.org/gir/docs/gir> / <https://gtk-rs.org/gir/docs/libgir>.